josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🕸️_clone_friendly_architecture.md

 ---

+## 🔥 Final Note

-> *An environment that smiles while stealing your voice is still a trap.*
+*An environment that smiles while stealing your voice is still a trap.*

 ---